nathan20021/summer-portfolio/md/posts/how-to-get-started-in-backend/how-to-get-started-in-backend.md

 **Task**: Create a RESTFUL API which reverse a string on requests

-**Purpose**: Getting fimiliar with REST, browsers, servers and localhost
+**Purpose**: Getting fimiliar with REST, browsers, servers and local development.

 ## **Intermidiate Projects**